Skip to main content

 How is the continuous partnership structured?

 As a monthly engagement scoped to your needs.
-Softblues sets a fixed scope per month covering custom builds, training refreshes, governance reviews, and adoption support.
+Softblues sets a fixed scope per month covering custom builds, training refreshes, governance reviews and adoption support.
 The scope is reviewed every quarter and adjusted based on what your business actually needs.

 Do we need a Phase 3 partnership after deployment?